longtermrisk/marltoolbox/README.md

 step method.
 [See the Tune documentation](https://docs.ray.io/en/master/tune/key-concepts.html).
 - Best used if you want to run some code from an external repository and you need checkpoints.
-Helpers in this toolbox (`marltoolbox.utils.policy.get_tune_policy_class`) will also allow you to evaluate it against other RLLib algorithms or with some experimentation tools in `marltoolbox.utils`.
+Helpers in this toolbox (`marltoolbox.utils.policy.get_tune_policy_class`) will also allow you transform this class (trained) into frozen RLLib policies.
+ This is useful to produce evaluation against other RLLib algorithms or when using experimentation tools in `marltoolbox.utils`.
 - **Additional functionalities:** Checkpoints.
 The trained agents can be converted to the RLLib Policy format for evaluation only.
-This allows you to use functionalities which rely on the RLLib API.
+This allows you to use functionalities which rely on the RLLib API (but not during training).

 **<ins>RLLib Trainer class</ins>**
 - You need to use the RLLib Trainer and Policy classes APIs.